CPS-IL/CPS-IL.github.io/_pages/about.md

   <p>
     <ul>
       <li>
         Mars Pathfinder: (Rescuing Mars Pathfinder when its software repeatedly crashed on Mars due to real-time computing problems) “When was the last time you saw a room of people cheer a group of computer science theorists for their significant practical contribution to advancing human knowledge? 🙂  It was quite a moment.  … For the record, the paper was L. Sha, R. Rajkumar, and J. P. Lehoczky.
 Priority Inheritance Protocols: An Approach to Real-Time Synchronization.
 In IEEE Transactions on Computers, vol. 39, pp. 1175-1185, Sep.
-1990.” [reported by Dr. Michael Jones of Microsoft Research.](http://catless.ncl.ac.uk/Risks/19.49.html)
+1990.” <a href="http://catless.ncl.ac.uk/Risks/19.49.html">reported by Dr. Michael Jones of Microsoft Research.</a>
       </li>
     </ul>
   </p>